insin/couch25k/README.rst

 *(In order of usefulness descending/superfluousness ascending)*

-* Finish defining all workouts in the plan.
 * Tracking of workout completion data.
 * Animate a sprite indicating what the current step is.